Adams County License Hearing Guide

 Automatic License Suspension

 Ohio law mandates an automatic license suspension under certain circumstances following a DUI arrest.
-The length of the suspension depends on whether you took a breath, blood, or urine test and the results, or if you refused to take a test.
+The length of the suspension depends on whether you took a breath/blood test and the results, or if you refused to take the test.

 If You Took the Breath/Blood Test and Failed